Short Story by Amanda Terry Hamm

 “I beg your pardon?”
 His eyebrows raised themselves without his consent.

 “That scone is the last one, and I would really like to have it.
 I know you would not have taken the last one on purpose.
-Especially since you surely did not know that I have been living in anticipation of having that very scone all day long.”
-She said it as if that decided the matter.
+Especially since you surely did not know that I have been living in anguish and anticipation of enjoying that very scone all day long.”
+She said it with a confident smile, as if that decided the matter.

 “I’m very sorry.”
 Fredrick set his scowl in a determined fashion as he gathered up his thoughts.
-“But this scone is mine.
-I paid for it.
+“But this scone belongs to me.
+I paid for it and I intend to eat it.
 You will have to ask the amiable ladies behind the counter for something else.”
 He sounded more secure than he felt in this statement, but took his own confident tone as a sign that he should continue while he still had his nerve.
 “And for that matter, this is also my table and I would prefer it if you would leave it at once and –“

 “But you haven’t.
 That’s why it’s so perfect.
 I have come at the perfect time!”
 She was giddy with triumph.

 “You haven’t paid for it.
 Which means I could still have that scone myself and you could get something else, which is awfully nice of you.
-I have scarcely met a man so polite as you are.”
+I have scarcely met a man so polite and agreeable as you are.”
 This took him, once again, by surprise.
-She was irritatingly sincere, and what was worse was that it was true.
+She knew nothing about him, and yet she was irritatingly sincere.
+And what was worse was that it was true.
 He had not, in fact, paid for it yet.

-Fredrick scrambled to regain his clout in the conversation.
+Fredrick scrambled to regain clout in the conversation.

 “Nevertheless, it is on my table, and -”